walakaka77/test-doc-site/parent-page-tech-adventures/child-page-jekyll-blog/grandchild-page-1-host-a-free-blog/tech-adventures-host-your-jekyll-blog.markdown

 ---
 layout: page
-title: Host a free blog
+title: Host your Jekyll Blog
-permalink: /tech-adventures/github-and-git
+permalink: /tech-adventures/jekyll-blog/host-your-jekyll-blog
 parent: Jekyll Blog
 grand_parent: Tech Adventures
+nav_order: 1
 ---

-# Introduction
+# Host your Jekyll Blog

 Here, we'll walk you through the step-by-step process that would allow you guys to host your own Jekyll Site on GitHub pages completely for free!